mie-lab/mobility_generation/README.md

 ### Next location prediction.

-User split 6:2:2 according to time.
+User split 7:2:1 according to time.

 - MHSA:
     - Use GPT2 implementation
     - Use previous 7 days, predict the next location.
     - hyperparameter:
-    - Test runs (small) for level 10-14 with features (checked that all features are useful):
+    - Test runs (small) for level 10-14 with features (checked that all features are useful).

 - Markov:
     - Train user model with train and validation (6+2) sequences.